-By the powers of the imagination, working with analogy for its instrument as well as its guide, words,-especially where, in some orderly manner, spread out, a number of them, together on one and the same surface, before the eye,-will bring to view, each of them, not only the particular object, which in common discourse it is employed to designate, but an indeterminate multitude of other objects, which, by means of some relation or other, stand, each of them, in some way or other associated with it.
-In this way it is, that by means of some indication, afforded by the import of this or that article belonging to the existing stock of names, the filling up of a gap of the sort just described will be effected: and by every gap thus filled up, precision at least, and frequently extension, will, if the operation be properly performed, be given to the conception entertained of the contents of that part of the field:-and thus may be seen, according to the nature of the branch of art and science which is in hand, one way at least in which inventions may be, and doubtless have been brought to light, and discoveries made.
-Quodlibet cum quolibet-is a motto that may serve for every discovering, and every inventing mind.
+the eye, will bring to view, each of them, not only the particular object, which in common discourse it is employed to designate, but an indeterminate multitude of other objects which. by means of some relation or other, stand, each of them, in some way or other associated with it.
+In this way it is, that by means of some indication, afforded by the import of this or that article belonging to the existing stock of names, the filling up of a gap of the sort just described will be effected : and by every gap thus filled up, precision at least, and frequently extension, will, if the operation be properly performed, be given to the conception entertained of the contents of that part of the field : and thus may be seen, according to the nature of the branch of art and science which is in hand, one way at least in which inventions may be, and doubtless have been brought to light, and discoveries made.
+Quodlibet cum quolibet, is a motto that may serve for every discovering, and every inventing mind.

-§ XIX.
+SECTION XIX.

 Logical Mode of Division-its Origin explained and illustrated.

-For facilitating the execution of a work of the sort here in question-viz. a system of logical division in the exhaustively bifurcate mode-a few instructions, such as they have been seen, have just been hazarded.
+For facilitating the execution of a work of the sort here in question, viz. a system of logical division in the exhaustively bifurcate mode-a few instructions, such as they have been seen, have just been hazarded.
 The topic was upon the point of being closed, when, by a dip taken into Condillac's little work on Logic, an addition was suggested, which now seemed indispensable.
 The only sort of analysis, which in the present work hath as yet been in question, is of that sort, of which not so much as the conception could have presented itself, but in a considerably matured state of the human mind.
-But in that little work of Condillac, under the same name analysis, was observed to be brought to view a sort of logical operation, to which that appellation could not, it seemed, with propriety, be refused, but of which it was at the same time evident, that it could not but have been in use in the very earliest stage of human existence : a stage so early, that although the operation must, in its extension, have kept pace with that of language, yet in part the existence of it must have been anterior even to that of the earliest formed raw materials, of which language was gradually composed : since those materials are not, any of them, any thing but signs of ideas, and it is only by the sort of analysis now in question-viz. the primæval logical analysis, performed by the mind upon individual objects in the character of physical wholes, that those ideas were supplied.
+But in that little work of Condillac, under the same name analysis, was observed to be brought to view a sort of logical operation, to which that appellation could not, it seemed, with propriety, be refused, but of which it was at the same time evident, that it could not but have been in use in the very earliest stage of human existence : a stage so early, that although the operation must, in its extension, have kept pace with that of language, yet in part the existence of it must have been anterior even to that of the earliest formed raw materials, of which language was gradually composed : since those materials are not, any of them, anything but signs of ideas, and it is only by the sort of analysis now in question-viz. the primæral logical analysis, performed by the mind upon individual objects in the character of physical wholes, that those ideas were supplied.